Aneezakiran07/Lecture_Vault/README.md

 # LectureVault

-A Flutter Android app that organizes your lecture photos by subject automatically.
-Take a photo of your lecture notes, and the app figures out which subject it belongs to and saves it to the right folder.
+A Flutter Android app that automatically organizes your lecture photos by subject.
+Screenshot a slide, a ChatGPT explanation, a textbook page, or a whiteboard — LectureVault reads it and files it into the right folder instantly.

 ---

-## What it does

-Students take a lot of lecture photos and they all end up in a single camera roll with no structure.
+## The problem

+You screenshot lecture slides, type out notes, grab explanations from ChatGPT, photograph textbook pages and all of it ends up in one chaotic camera roll.
+Finding anything later is a nightmare.

 LectureVault fixes that.
-You pick photos from your gallery or take them directly from the camera, and the app reads the text in them using OCR, sends that to Gemini AI to classify the subject, and copies the photo into the correct folder on your device.

-User can also share the photo with others and can zoom in the photo.
-Basically, this can be the user own notes app also.
-He dont need to open the gallery or folders to see those photos.
-He can just read it from the app
-Everything is stored locally.
+Every photo goes into the right subject folder automatically, without you having to think about it.

 ---

+## What it works best on

+**Digital screenshots** are where LectureVault shines:
+- Lecture slides and presentation screenshots
+- ChatGPT / AI tool explanations
+- Textbook and PDF page photos
+- Typed notes and study guides
+- Website and article screenshots

+**Printed and neat handwritten notes** are also well supported - the OCR pipeline handles clean text reliably.

+> Heavily cursive or very messy handwriting is best effort, classification still works when enough keywords are readable, but digital content gives the most consistent results.

+---

 ## How it works

-**1. OCR (Google ML Kit)**
+**1. OCR — Google ML Kit (on-device)**

-Text recognition runs entirely on-device using Google ML Kit.
+Text recognition runs entirely on your device.
 No internet required for this step.
-On top of raw OCR output, there is an enhancer that corrects common recognition mistakes, strips noise words, extracts meaningful keywords, and detects academic patterns using regex rules — things like "derivative calculus" or "acid base chemistry".
+On top of raw OCR output, an enhancer layer corrects common recognition mistakes, strips noise words, extracts meaningful keywords, and detects academic patterns using regex , things like `derivative calculus`, `acid base chemistry`, or `supply demand economics`.

-**2. Classification (Gemini 3.1 Flash Lite)**
+**2. Classification — Gemini Flash**

 All OCR results from a batch of photos are sent to Gemini in a single request.
-Gemini returns a JSON array with a subject and confidence score for each photo.
-The prompt is structured so Gemini explains its reasoning before committing to a subject label, which significantly improves accuracy.
+Gemini returns a subject and confidence score for each photo.
+The prompt is structured so Gemini reasons through the content before committing to a label, this significantly improves accuracy on ambiguous content.

-**3. Storage**
+**3. Storage — fully local**

 Photos are copied into folders named after your subjects.
-The folder structure lives at a path you choose during onboarding.
-Subject list and storage path are saved locally using SharedPreferences.
+The folder structure lives wherever you choose during onboarding.
+Your subject list and storage path are saved locally using SharedPreferences.
+Nothing leaves your device except the OCR text sent to Gemini for classification.

+---

+## It's also a notes viewer

+You don't need to open your gallery or file manager to read your notes.
+LectureVault lets you browse, zoom into, and share any photo directly from inside the app.
+Think of it as your own organized notes app, just one that files everything for you automatically.

 ---